 Now that we’ve covered the basics, below we’ll get into some more advanced features to look for.

-An enhanced lead scoring system
+An enhanced lead scoring system of B2B automation

 In the simplest of terms, lead scoring is a manner of ranking prospects on a scale that highlights the value every single lead represents a particular company.
 Essential features that are a direct extension of lead scoring include lead profiling as well as tracking and monitoring leads.